Posted on behalf of Stephens, Anderson & Cummings on May 10, 2017 in Auto Accidents

 Unfortunately, there is no guarantee that you will ever make a full recovery.
 You could end up with chronic pain and mobility limitations in your wrist or hand.

-This is why you should contact an auto accident lawyer after suffering a wrist injury in a car crash.
+This is why you should contact a personal injury attorney after suffering a wrist injury in a car crash.
 If the accident was caused by the other driver, you may be entitled to compensation for your medical expenses, lost wages, lost earning capacity, and pain and suffering.

 Compensation cannot change what happened but it can help you manage daily life with your physical limitations.
 It will also allow you to try to move forward with your life.